The Office of the Provost and Vice-President, Academic, provides leadership for UBC’s academic strategy, budgetary and planning processes.

 Approved in June 2018 by both the Board of Governors and the Senate, UBC Emeritus College is a highly valuable resource that supports faculty members and senior academic administrators as they transition into retirement, enabling UBC emeriti to continue their vital contributions to the university.

 The UBC Emeritus College builds upon the success of the UBC Association of Professors Emeriti by further enhancing the potential for emeriti to maintain existing relationships and develop new ones with colleagues in other disciplines.
 This promotes opportunities for interdisciplinary projects while also helping to foster the research and scholarly activities of our emeritus faculty members.

 Currently, emeriti contribute to the academic work and reputation of UBC through lecturing and mentoring, research and publishing, and participation in university committees, among other commitments.
 The college supports these ongoing contributions, and helps emeriti maintain mutually-beneficial relationships with academic departments and Faculties.

 UBC’s Vantage One programs at Vantage College are specially designed pathways for academically outstanding international students, who do not yet meet the English language admission requirements for direct Faculty entry in UBC.

 Taught by award-winning UBC faculty members, these unique 11-month programs add English language instruction to students' first-year degree courses to prepare students for success in their bachelor's degree.
-Upon successful completion of the Vantage One program, students will progress into the second year of their UBC undergraduate degree, be it in Arts, Engineering or Science.
+Upon successful completion of the Vantage One program, students will progress into the second year of their UBC undergraduate degree, be it in Engineering or Science.